cateru/Memristor_Crossbar_Training_Class/README.md

 # Memristor Crossbar Training Class

-This project aims to demonstrate the possibility to obtain a **successful training simulation** of a <u>*single-layer perceptron*</u> classifier represented by a **4x4 Memristor crossbar** for Neuromorphic Computing applications, utilizing an experimental dataset to emulate the device's physical behavior.
+This library facilitates the creation and management of **4x4 memristor crossbars** tailored for *training* a **single-layer perceptron classifier** in neuromorphic computing applications.
+It provides the necessary tools for training simulations using binary patterns for both inputs and outputs, along with an experimental dataset that mimics how the physical crossbar device behaves.
+The library also includes features for logging, saving data, and plotting, making it easier to track and visualize the training process.

 <center>
 <div style="text-align: center;">